OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/media-services/media-services-java-how-to-use.md

             return resultAsset;
         }

-        // Create a Job that contains a Task tootransform hello Asset private static AssetInfo encode(AssetInfo assetToEncode)
+        // Create a Job that contains a Task to transform the Asset private static AssetInfo encode(AssetInfo assetToEncode)
             throws ServiceException, InterruptedException {

-            // Retrieve hello list of Media Processors that match hello name ListResult<MediaProcessorInfo> mediaProcessors = mediaService
+            // Retrieve the list of Media Processors that match the name ListResult<MediaProcessorInfo> mediaProcessors = mediaService
                             .list(MediaProcessor.list().set("$filter", String.format("Name eq '%s'", preferedEncoder)));

-            // Use hello latest version of hello Media Processor MediaProcessorInfo mediaProcessor = null;
+            // Use the latest version of the Media Processor MediaProcessorInfo mediaProcessor = null;
             for (MediaProcessorInfo info : mediaProcessors) {
                 if (null == mediaProcessor || info.getVersion().compareTo(mediaProcessor.getVersion()) > 0) {